Agile Modeling Home Page

 BMUF is a popular approach because people:

-5. Are overly specialized.
-When you staff your project with specialists, they'll perform their specialist tasks very well whether it's appropriate or not.
-When you have modeling specialists on the project they'll do a lot of modeling, and likely write a lot of documentation, because that's what they're good at.
-The end result is that you'll get far more documentation than you actually need -- you pay for it, you get it.
+- Are overly specialized.
+When you staff your team with specialists, they’ll perform their specialist tasks very well whether it’s appropriate or not.
+When you have modeling specialists on the team they’ll do a lot of modeling, and likely write a lot of documentation, because that’s what they’re good at.
+The end result is that you’ll get far more documentation than you actually need — you pay for it, you get it.
 What you really want are generalizing specialists who have the skills and abilities to do just enough modeling, coding, and so on.

 Impact